“We search for the most talented boys in the region. No talented boy is ever left behind due to financial constraints.”

 Is there an age limit?

 We audition boys from ages 7 to 12.
-Most boys usually start in our training groups, the Beginning and Advanced Cadets.
+Most boys start in our training groups, the Beginning and Advanced Cadets.

 Why aren’t girls allowed in the choir?